lf-lang/lingua-franca/example/SpatAnalysis/README.md

     - `measurementName`: This is `event_times` to extract those events.
     - `traceFilePath`: This is `../../my_trace` above (sadly, it is relative to the `dist` directory).
     - `schema`: This needs to match how your events are written to the trace file (see below).
-- Configure Grafana dashboard to include influxDS as datasource (https://grafana.com/docs/grafana/latest/datasources/influxdb/)
+- Configure Grafana dashboard to include influxDS as datasource (see also: https://grafana.com/docs/grafana/latest/datasources/influxdb/ .
+However, that page seems out of date):
+    - Point your browser to `http://localhost:3000/datasources`
+    - Click the gear icon in the side menu and select `Data Sources`
+    - Click on `Add data source` and then select `InfluxDB`
+    - Configure this page with the `admin` password that you specified when setting up grafana and pointer to `http://localhost:8086`.
-- Create a new panel, select the database name in query tab.
+- Create a new panel and select `InfluxDB` in query tab.
 We create two queries for physical and logical times on the measurement named "event_times" as below:

 B
 FROM default event_times WHERE